rancher/system-upgrade-controller/README.md

 ## Usage in Rancher

-System Upgrade Controller (SUC) is installed in Rancher as a managed App.
-The chart is maintained in the `rancher/charts` repository, with branches matching Rancher release lines.
+System Upgrade Controller (SUC) is packaged as a Helm chart and distributed with Rancher.
+The chart is maintained in the `rancher/charts` repository, with branches corresponding to Rancher release lines.

 The table below shows the SUC chart and controller versions used by each supported Rancher release line.